llloret/osmid/README.md

 * --midiin or -i <MIDI Input device>: open the specified input device - can be specified multiple times to open more than one device
 * --oscout or -o <UDP port number>: use the specified port from OSC output - can be specified multiple times to send to more than one port
 * --osctemplate or -t <OSC template>: use the specified OSC output template (use $n: midi port name, $i midi port id, $c: midi channel, $m: message_type).
 For example: -t /midi/$c/$m
-* --oscrawmidimessage or -r: send the raw MIDI data as part of the OSC message
+* --monitor or -m: dump information to standard output about the MIDI messages received and the OSC messages sent
 * --list: List input MIDI devices
 * --help: Display this help message
 * --version: Show the version number

+## m2o OSC message format
+The address by default is: /midi/<port id>/<channel>(if the message contains channel information).

+The message body is: (int)<port id>, (string)<port name>, (blob)<raw midi data>.

+The address can be templated with the -t argument.

 ## TODO
 * Hot-plugging / unplugging.